 A crown is basically the last chance a tooth has before extraction.
 Problems such as a deep crack or a large cavity that threaten to break the tooth cannot be solved without a crown.
 However, if you don’t mind extracting the tooth, then a dental implant or a bridge could be used in place of the damaged (then extracted) tooth.

 What is the Difference Between a Dental Crown and Dental Veneers?

 A dental crown covers the whole tooth typically.
 Crowns can be used on any tooth and often serves to protect susceptible teeth from fracture, in addition to changing the look of teeth.
 Dental veneers are much thinner and are usually only used on front teeth.
 They are used only to change the shape, size, or color of teeth.

 Will my crowned tooth feel different than my other teeth?

-No. Dr. Hirst and Dr. Jensen go to great lengths to ensure your crown fits into your natural bite perfectly.
-Once we are sure this is the case, your crowned tooth won’t feel any different than any tooth in your mouth.
+Dr. Hirst and Dr. Jensen go to great lengths to ensure your crown fits into your natural bite perfectly.
+The goal is always to have the crowned tooth function well and feel comfortable.
 Remember, your natural tooth is still the basis; it is simply covered by the crown.

 Are dental crowns safe?

-There isn’t any risk at all with a crown.
+Yes.
+The placement of dental crowns is considered very safe.
+Because we are often placing crowns on vulnerable, compromised teeth, there is a risk the tooth may require a root canal in the future.
 A crown simply covers the natural tooth, returning strength, and allowing the patient to keep the natural tooth.
 There aren’t any incisions required, so there aren’t any risks of infection.